microsoft/azuredevopslabs/labs/java/builddocker/readme.md

 ### IntelliJ

 1. You may have to reload the Maven project to update the plugins and dependencies.
-You can do this by clicking **View->Tool Windows->Maven** and then clicking the reload button (the top-left icon in the Maven project view).
+You can do this by clicking **View -> Tool Windows -> Maven** and then clicking the reload button (the top-left icon in the Maven project view).

     ![Refresh Maven](images/reload-maven.png)

-1. From the top toolbar of IntelliJ, click **Build->Build Project** and make sure there are no errors.
+1. From the top toolbar of IntelliJ, click **Build -> Build Project** and make sure there are no errors.

-1. Click **VCS->Commit**.
+1. Click **VCS -> Commit**.
 Add a commit message **Updating feed settings**.
 Click the drop-down on the **Commit** button and select **Commit and Push**.
 Click **Push** on the prompt.

     ![Commit the changes to the pom.xml file](images/commit-changes.png)

 ### Eclipse

 1. You may have to reload the Maven project to update the plugins and dependencies.
 You can do this by right-clicking on the `myshuttle` working set/project, then selecting **Maven -> Update Project**.
-Then, keep the checkbox for `myshuttle` checked and press the **OK** button.
+Then, keep the checkbox for `myshuttle` checked and press **OK**.

     ![Refresh Maven](images/eclipse-update-project.png)